50 fun-packed things to do in the summer holidays

 And just like that another school year is winding up next month which means we've got rather a long stretch with the kiddos to fill with fun.
 Lucky for you we've come up with a few things to do in the summer holidays: 50 things to be precise!

-With all the airport dramas still making overseas holidays a tad tricky, why not think about a sneaky narrowboating with kids getaway in the UK?
+With all the airport strikes still making overseas holidays a tad tricky, why not think about a sneaky narrowboating with kids getaway in the UK?

 Not feeling life on a canal?
 Then how about heading for the hills?
 Literally, with this guide to the Lake District.
-We'll be there at the end of the summer so we might see you there!
+We went last summer and had the BEST time!

 And if the sun comes out, then try the outdoor ideas in London the whole fam will love.